 Welcome to Great Murder Mystery Games!

-In this website you'll find all the tips and tricks that I use to host a great murder mystery game - including links to some of my favorites.
+Here you will find all the tips and tricks that I use when hosting murder parties - including links to my favourites.

 The games often include other plots, and everyone becomes involved in an evening of scheming, plotting and blackmailing each other.